Solicitors Qualifying Examination

 - Pass the character and suitability requirements.

-We appointed an assessment partner, Kaplan, in summer 2018.
-Over the coming months we work with solicitors, law firms, educators and students to develop a world-class assessment.
+We appointed Kaplan as our assessment partner.
+We are now working closely with them, as well as solicitors, law firms, educators and students, to develop a world-class assessment.

 You can still get involved by joining our LinkedIn reference group.
 Get regular updates on the progress and development of the SQE.Open all